BadUsername420/Disgame/README.md

 ### Tiles

 Tiles are emojis at certain positions on the game canvas.
 The can be added and remove from games using the respective game functions `addTile(tile: Tile)`/`removeTile(tile: Tile)`.
+Tiles can also be found by calling `getTile(name: string)`.

 ![Disgame_Position](https://user-images.githubusercontent.com/44450511/121060536-c89ecb00-c790-11eb-874e-beed729f1a61.png)